Cholecystitis is a painful condition caused by an inflamed gallbladder. The most common cause is gallstones.

 Most people with gallstones do not have any symptoms or problems and do not know they have them.
 Commonly, the stones simply stay in the gallbladder and cause no harm.
 However, in some people, gallstones can cause problems.
 See the separate leaflet called Gallstones and Bile for more details.

 The symptoms of acute cholecystitis tend to be quite characteristic.
-They usually come on rather quickly and you can feel very unwell.
+They usually come on rather quickly and people with it often feel very unwell.
+They are:

 - Pain in the upper tummy (abdomen) - the main symptom.
 It is usually worse on the right side, under the ribs.
 The pain may travel (radiate) to the back or to the right shoulder and tends to last several hours.
-The pain tends to be worse if you breathe in deeply.
+The pain tends to be worse on breathing in deeply.

-If you are examined by a healthcare professional, they may find you have a positive 'Murphy's sign', meaning that you notice an increase in pain when the doctor places their hand under your ribs on the right hand side, and then asks you to take a deep breath.
+When examining the tummy (abdomen) of someone with cholecystitis, healthcare professionals might find something called 'Murphy's sign', meaning an increase in pain when the doctor places their hand under the ribs on the right hand side, and then asks the person to take a deep breath.

 What does an ultrasound scan do?